hugo-baraer/hugo_converter/README.md

 ### plot_params.py

 ### project_driver

+### FTT.py

+This module takes the Fourrier transforms of both fields, and contains the necesseray functions for plotting and computing.

+### Gaussian_testing.py

+This module is made for testing the fft process with 3D gaussian testing

 This file is the driver to run to execute the different modules.
 In this driver file, all the different components of the project are launched.